-If you have a dedicated playroom or play space in your house, it’s really helpful to install a few functional pieces of furniture for toy storage.
+Not everyone has a dedicated playroom or toy storage space in the house.
+When the living room or family room pulls double duty as a toy room, it’s helpful to install a few functional pieces of furniture for toy storage.

 NOTE: Be sure to secure all heavy furniture to the wall to prevent it from tipping over onto your child.

 When my son was little, we were able to store most of his toys in a bin-style organizer like this one.
-The open shelves made it easy for him to find the toys he wanted and I could teach him basic organizational skills by grouping like items together.
+The open shelves were the best way to find the toys he wanted and I could teach him basic organizational skills by grouping like items together.

-How clever and amazing is this??
-A toy organizer with a sliding bookcase that looks great in a bedroom, playroom or living room.
+How clever and amazing is this?
+Most kids have both books and toys that need storage.
+This works for both at the same time!
+It’s a toy organizer with a sliding bookcase that looks great in a bedroom, playroom or living room:

 If your child wants to see all of his or her stuffed animals, but you want to keep them off the floor (where they collect SO MUCH dust!), consider a storage hammock or two.
-These hang easily in the corner of any room and can be set to “kid height” to make it easy to retrieve and replace the animals.
+These hang nicely in the corner of any room and can be set to “kid height” for easy access.

-Personally, I think this solution is brilliant.
-Not only does it store (and hide) stuffed animals, but it serves as extra seating in the playroom or bedroom.
+Personally, I think this toy organization solution is brilliant.
+Not only does it store (and hide) stuffed animals, but it serves as extra seating in a playroom or child’s bedroom.
 Double duty!
 For people looking for out-of-sight options, this is a good one.

 Another option to keep stuffed animals off the floor: a toy chain that holds up to 40 toys via simple hooks and clips.
 This can be strung horizontally along a wall or attached to the ceiling to hang vertically.
 I think it adds some charming whimsy to the room!

-A cute canvas toy chest is another easy way to keep stuffed animals tidy.
+A cute canvas toy chest is probably the easiest way to keep stuffed animals and smaller toys tidy.
 I recommend chests without locking lids…much safer for kids than old-school trunks.

 Our family has a lot of LEGO bricks.
 An amount some people might call, well, obscene.
-But my son has enjoyed building with them for over 10 years, and my husband has a few big Star Wars sets himself…so we’ve amassed a big collection over the years.
+But my son has enjoyed building with them for over 10 years, and my husband has a few big Star Wars sets himself…so we’ve amassed a big collection in our own home over the years.